-Similar to being a parent, being a sports parent requires a lot of patience.
+Like being any kind of parent, being a sports parent requires a lot of patience.
 Whether your kids are beginners or have been playing for years, you will learn to have patience.
 You have no choice.

 I can remember when my kids were younger, they would run the wrong way or grab the basketball and run with it.
-I had a choice—either lose my mind trying to get them to understand that they were doing it the wrong way or patiently instruct them knowing the change wouldn’t happen immediately.
+I had a choice—either lose my mind trying to get them to understand that they were doing it wrong or patiently instruct them, knowing the change wouldn’t happen immediately.

-Not only is it important for the kids to have fun, but also the parents.
-We all understand if our kids aren’t having fun, they will most likely not want to play.
-The same with sports parents.
-If we aren’t having fun, then coaching our kids or playing sports with them may be short-lived.
+Not only is it important for the kids to have fun, but it’s also important for the parents.
+We all understand if our kids aren’t having fun, they most likely will not want to play.
+The same is true for sports parents.
+If we aren’t having fun, coaching our kids or playing sports with them may be short-lived.

-I noticed when I’m having fun with them, I’m a better teacher/coach for my kids and their teammates.
+When I’m having fun with them, I’m a better teacher and coach for my kids and their teammates.
 When I’m not having fun, I’m not as effective.

 As a sports parent, you are more than likely a volunteer.
-Whether you are playing with or coaching your kids, it most likely takes place in the evening after work or on the weekend — which is intended for your breaktime.
+Whether you are playing with or coaching your kids, it most likely takes place in the evening after work or on the weekend, which is intended to be break time.
 But you have to learn to leave work and other stuff behind.
 Once you hit the court or field with your kids, it is about them.